tcrt/dstest/01_segmentation.md

 ***

-You would need to add any jupyter notebooks you might have used to design and train your models.
+You would need to add any jupyter notebooks / python code you might have used to design and train your models.
 Well documented code is a plus.
 If you used an environment manager like conda or poetry, please add details on how to activate it so your inference program works nicely.

 Looking forward to seeing your approach!